• Improve this Doc

 Check also the folowing tutorials:

 For more complex routing scenarios the NetX platform uses BIRD routing daemon developed by CZ.NIC.
+The BIRD routing daemon is integrated to the netc interface.
+The BIRD integration in netc is divided into two parts:

-CLI.
+• bird config file: The BIRD config file is created in a text editor, thus, routing commands are not integrated directly in netc CLI.
 The reason why NetX use BIRD config file is that BIRD provides a very clear configuration language designed for writing complex filters and routing policies.
-It is, however, very easy to switch betweennetc
+It is, however, very easy to switch between netc CLI and BIRD config.

-CLI and BIRD config. - control and diagnostics: Commands for showing protocols status, BGP/OSPF neighbors, and all other detailed information are available by switching to
+• control and diagnostics: Commands for showing protocols status, BGP/OSPF neighbors, and all other detailed information are available by switching to internal BIRD CLI from netc interface

-context.
+All BIRD related commands are available in router bird context.
 To enable BIRD routing daemon, use the following steps:

-router bird
+1. Switch to router bird context

 netx# router bird